Iowa, Nebraska leaders: Wet weather could slow road repairs

 Weather experts say this spring could bring major flooding for much of the U.S, as the ground in the Midwest and South is already saturated and northern snowmelt is expected to be significant.
 The extent of the flooding will largely depend on how much rain falls over the next few months.
 Thursday’s news conference was held as the second “bomb cyclone ” in as many months dropped heavy snow from Colorado to Nebraska, South Dakota and Minnesota.

-Nebraska got heavy flooding last month along the Missouri, Niobrara, Elkhorn and Platte rivers.
+Nebraska suffered heavy flooding last month along the Missouri, Niobrara, Elkhorn and Platte rivers.
 Although the damage covered a larger area, it didn’t disrupt traffic on roads as busy as I-29.

 Still, an impassable county road or washed out bridge can add one to two hours of commuting time for some rural residents trying to get kids to school or a tractor to the far side of a farm, Schneweis said.
 Just west of Omaha, a washed out section of Highway 6 is affecting about 20,000 commuters, he said.

 “It’s a little like saying you love all your kids the same,” Schneweis said.
-“It’s import to us that all of these people can get where they need to go.”
+“It’s important to us that all of these people can get where they need to go.”

 It’s not just flooding that’s affecting Nebraska roadways, he added.
 Because much of I-29 in Iowa is closed, traffic has dramatically increased on Nebraska’s Highway 75, which runs about parallel to the interstate.